 The Alpine image is extremely minimal by nature.
 Unlike the other images, it does not have any extra tools installed except those required to use git with SSH.

-The 2.x tags of this image extend the official Elast Search image on Docker Hub.
+The 2.x tags of this image extend the official Elastic Search image on Docker Hub.
 These images are based on Debian.

 The newer tags of this image extend the official Elastic Search images maintained by Elastic.co.
 These images are based on CentOS.